jsenaribeiro/jsenaribeiro.github.io/readme/review/ranker.md

 <header>search engine optimization</header>

-It supports static and dynamic SEO using built-in function decorators with client-side and server-side approaches.
+Static and dynamic SEO with function decorators with client-side and server-side approaches.

 ## SEO decorator